jefische/portfolio/src/content/blog/13_Revature-Week2.md

 An abstract class can have 0 or more abstract methods, but if a class has at least one abstract method then the whole class has to be abstract.
 Why use an abstract class?
 The major reason is to provide a template for other classes to start from, via inheritance.

-Interfaces - they are similar to abstract classes but where a class can only inherit one other class, a calls can implement as many interfaces as needed.
+Interfaces - they are similar to abstract classes but where a class can only inherit one other class, a class can implement as many interfaces as needed.
 Abstract classes are for creating templates, and Interfaces are for creating behaviors for classes.

 Lists - Interfaces which implement the Collections interface.
 Lists are ordered collections.
 They cannot be instantiated as an object alone, they require one of the subclasses such as ArrayList or LinkedList.

 Integer.parseInt(str[0]) can be used to convert string representation of numbers (i.e. "31") to integers.
 String.valueOf() can be used to convert integers into strings (i.e. from 31 to "31").

+6/26/25

+mySQL Notes:

+Data Definition Language (DDL) - CREATE, DROP, ALTER, RENAME, TRUNCATE, COMMENT Data Modification Language (DML) - INSERT, UPDATE, DELETE

+Data Control Language (DCL) - GRANT, REVOKE Transaction Control Language (TCL) - COMMIT, ROLLBACK, SAVEPOINT

+Data Query Language (DQL) - SELECT.
+The JOIN clause is part of the DQL.

+JDBC - Java Database Connectivity is a low-level API used to write Java code that interacts with relational databases via SQL